RennurApps/AwareIM-resources/README.md

 > Caution: Installing Aware IM update (Setup.exe), overwites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complate.

+  + Tomcat 9.0.0.M9 - Untested.
-  + **Tomcat 9.0.0.M6** - Not compatible with Aware IM.
+  + Tomcat 9.0.0.M6 - Not compatible with Aware IM.
 Do not download this version; use version 9.0.0.M4.
   + [**Tomcat 9.0.0.M4** - For Aware IM v6.0+](http://tomcat.apache.org/) - **Latest version v9.0.0.M6 (verson not compatible with AwareIM)** -  Tomcat 8.0.14 32bit installed by default.
     + [**Download Tomcat v9**](https://tomcat.apache.org/download-90.cgi) - 64bit recommended.
 Manual Install.
 Tested and working.
 Don't forget to copy the latest version of **tools.jar** to the C:\Awareim\Tomcat\lib folder to replace the old one.
       + Installation with Aware IM